bhstark2/latency/report.md

 used to very quickly provide the information to any future users that request the same information.
 A very common thing to cache is the responses from DNS queries.
 This can significantly improve performance in some situations.

-It is also possible to have application-specific caches that know how to deal with streaming or real time voice and video media.
+It is also possible to have cache like behavior or video conference calls using an applications specific media server at a local site that receives one copy of the media from remote participants, then distributes that media to all of the local participants at the local site.
+These local media caches can also be used to retransmit any lost packets to participants at the local site and to transcode the video so they can quickly provided any requested key frames that are using for decoding the compressed video.

 There are many downsides to caches including: they tend to be specific for each application protocol that uses the cache, they require deploying additional hardware and devices to run the cache, they tend to be able to view the data they cache which is often a security problem.